mastaehe/bonsaiai.github.io/source/includes/examples/_simulink.html.md

    feeds output
 end
 ```
-The concept is named `balance`, and it takes input from the simulator about the state of the model (`Cartpolestate` schema).
+The concept, `balance`, takes input from the simulator about the state of the model (`Cartpolestate` schema).
 It outputs to the `CartpoleAction` schema.
 This is the AI's next control signal to the cartpole.

 ###### Simulator